 5. Interview of shortlisted applicants

-The decisions are announced by the beginning of December 2022.
+The decisions are announced by the end of November 2022.

 Other ways of funding a PhD project are:

 Proposal for UH-funded doctoral candidate positions starting in 2023

 Doctoral Programme Brain & Mind (B&M) received 59 eligible applications for the University of Helsinki -funded doctoral candidate positions starting in January 2023.
 The applications were evaluated by external evaluators representing all B&M research areas.
 The selection procedure was based on the application and on an interview of short-listed candidates.
 Based on the evaluation results, the following proposal was made by the B&M Board on November 10th, 2022.
 The host institution of the doctoral candidate makes the funding decision.

 The names of the doctoral candidates recommended for funding are given below in alphabetical order (length of funding period and main supervisor in brackets):